 Why A/B Testing Matters

 As LLMs move from experimental sandboxes to mission-critical production environments, the stochastic nature of LLMs necessitates a scientific approach to optimization.
+A prompt that feels better is not necessarily better; only controlled experimentation can distinguish real gains from random variation.

 Key Metrics Categories